EUROPEAN SPACE AGENCY (ESA)

-As launch operator, Arianespace operates the launch complexes to deploy its range of Ariane, Soyuz and Vega launchers.
+As launch operator, Arianespace operates the launch complexes to deploy its range of Ariane, Vega and Vega-C launchers.
 Its mission starts with the signing of the launch contract and continues until the satellite has been put into orbit.

 ArianeGroup produces the Ariane 5 launcher and is involved in the development of Ariane 6.